An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Preliminaries

-Since $U^{q}_{\e, k_{2}...k_{q}i_{0}}$ does not depend on $k_{1}$, we have
+Since $\beta_{\e, k_{2}...k_{q}i_{0}}$ does not depend on $k_{1}$, we have

-The second equality follows from equality (\ref{del-dif}).
-The second term of the right hand side of (\ref{eq-2}) does not effect $T_{\e}$, by the same reason as Argument 2 (Argument 4).
-Further the third term of the right hand side does not effect $T_{\e}$.
-Indeed, by the same method as Argument 5, we can show
+Note that the second equality follows from equality ($*$).
+The second term of the right hand side of (\ref{eq-2}) does not affect, by the same reason as Argument 2 (Argument 4).
+Moreover, for the third term of the right hand side, we can show